-27. Rules for the calculation and appropriation of income
+26. Rules for the calculation and appropriation of income

-The Fund earns income in the form of interest, dividends and income from investment units generated during the financial year which are not used to cover costs.
+The Fund earns income in the form of interest and dividends generated during the financial year which are not used to cover costs.
 Further income can result from the disposal of assets held on behalf of the Fund.